 Finding the best New York Attraction Pass for you may seem like the most difficult part of planning your trip – but it doesn’t have to be.
-In this article we will present all the different New York City Passes, informing you on how they work, what they include, how much they cost and the promo codes that are available for your use.
+In this article, you learn everything about the different Sightseeing Passes in New York, from what they are, how they work, what they include and how much they cost.

 All New York Attraction Passes work identically.
 After you purchase a pass, you have 12 months to activate it.
 The pass will automatically be activated when you visit your first attraction.
 Unfortunately, you can visit each attraction only once when using a pass.
 The only exception to this is the New York CityPASS.
 If you choose to visit the Empire State Building, you can do so twice within the same day!